 Even great men in history like Thomas Jefferson, Theodore Roosevelt, Albert Einstein, Captain Cook, and Winston Churchill keep their own daily journals.
 They kept tabs on anything, and that helped them in their future.

-- 1To express freely.Finding an outlet to express one's feeling freely and with no judgment at hand helps build one's confidence in conveying his or herself.
-Daily journals can serve as a venting tool for anything under the sun.Advertisement
+- 1Finding an outlet to express one's feeling freely and with no judgment at hand helps build one's confidence in conveying his or herself.
+Daily journals can serve as a venting tool for anything under the sun.To express freely.Advertisement

 What to Write?

-- 1Anecdotes.A momentous event in your life, no matter how simple or humorous it is, can be recorded.
-This can provide lessons and even entertainment in the future.Advertisement
+- 1A momentous event in your life, no matter how simple or humorous it is, can be recorded.
+This can provide lessons and even entertainment in the future.Anecdotes.Advertisement

 How to do it?